chee-zaram/wigit-webapp/README.md

 - MySQL 8.x

-After carrying out the [initial steps](#starting-the-application) and setting up dependencies, navigate to the backend directory and install all required
+After carrying out the [initial steps](#starting-the-application) and setting up dependencies, navigate to the backend directory and install all required module
-modules:
+dependencies:

 ```sh
 cd backend && go mod tidy